THOMASELOVE/431-classes-2024/class09/README.md

 ## Announcements

-1. The answer sketch for Lab 2 is available in the Lab Answer Sketches section of our Shared Drive folder.
+1. The answer sketch for Lab 2 is available in our Shared Drive folder, and Lab 2 grades and feedback on Lab 2 are posted to the Student Grade Roster in our Shared Drive folder, too.
-2. Grades and feedback on Lab 2 should be posted **by class time**.
+    - For one student, we had a problem on our end with Task 3, and we'll get a grade and comments posted on that **soon**.
-3. You can use [LaTeX commands within Quarto](https://quarto.org/docs/visual-editor/technical.html).
+2. You can use [LaTeX commands within Quarto](https://quarto.org/docs/visual-editor/technical.html).
 Just enclose them in dollar signs, like `$\leq$`, which produces $\leq$.
     - Check out the bottom of [this page](https://www.overleaf.com/learn/latex/Mathematical_expressions) for a brief reference guide and links to learn more.
-4. Lots of good questions [on Campuswire](https://campuswire.com/) this week.
+3. Lots of good questions [on Campuswire](https://campuswire.com/) this week.
 Thanks!
-5. There is no Minute Paper this week.
+4. There is no Minute Paper this week.
 The next [Minute Paper will follow Class 11](https://github.com/THOMASELOVE/431-minute-2024).
-6. Chapters 1-15 in the [Course Book](https://thomaselove.github.io/431-book/) are now ready for your review.
+5. Chapters 1-15 in the [Course Book](https://thomaselove.github.io/431-book/) are now ready for your review.
 We'll start working on material from Chapters 13-14 next week.
 Note that Chapter 15 isn't happening this Fall - I'll put my efforts instead into the slides where I discuss that material, for classes 13 and 14.
+I also cleaned up some equations that were on top of each other in the Task 1 discussion in Section 7  thanks to an alert student.
-7. Today's slides will be used in Class 09 and Class 10.
+6. Today's slides will be used in Class 09 and Class 10.

 ## Project A reminders/information